Arturo Murillo: Investigation and non-compliance

 The Plurinational Legislative Assembly formed a special mixed commission to investigate the alleged irregularities on 10 June.
 It was composed of two MAS senators and seven deputies, including three opposition legislators.
-In parallel, the Prosecutor's Office opened its own criminal investigation into the matter.
-On 24 June, the Attorney General's Office requested that the two accused ministries deliver documents regarding the administrative process of the purchase.
-By 17 September, Attorney General José María Cabrera, in his report to the legislative commission, regretted that, while the Ministry of Defense had cooperated, "Minister Murillo has not presented a single sheet, a single piece of paper, to clarify his discharges in the tear gas case".
+Meanwhile, the prosecutor's office opened its own criminal investigation into the matter.
+On 24 June, the attorney general's office requested that the two accused ministries deliver documents regarding the administrative process of the purchase.
+By 17 September, Attorney General José María Cabrera, in his report to the legislative commission, stated that, while the Ministry of Defense had cooperated, "Minister Murillo has not presented a single sheet, a single piece of paper, to clarify his discharges in the tear gas case".
 Additionally, Commission President Plácida Espinoza reported that Murillo had delivered a note of excuse for his absence at legislative hearings.
-On the same day, Cabrera denounced that Murillo was attempting to arrange his dismissal with the president due to the investigation he was carrying out as well as his opposition to the privatization of the country's National Electrification Company (ENDE).
-As predicted, at 11:00 a.m. on the eighteenth, officials of the Ministry of the Presidency informed Cabrera that he had been dismissed and replaced by Alberto Javier Morales Vargas in accordance with Supreme Decree N° 4345-A. On 21 September, Murillo admitted to having requested Cabrera's removal from office, stating that the decision had been made under the justification that the former attorney general "has had secret meetings with the MAS […, he] has met with Eva Copa in secret to harm the government", though he provided no evidence to prove these claims.
+On the same day, Cabrera said that Murillo was attempting to arrange his dismissal with the president due to the investigation he was carrying out as well as his opposition to the privatization of the country's National Electrification Company (ENDE).
+AT 11:00 a.m. on 18 September, officials of the Ministry of the Presidency informed Cabrera that he had been dismissed and replaced by Alberto Javier Morales Vargas in accordance with Supreme Decree N° 4345-A. On 21 September, Murillo admitted to having requested Cabrera's removal from office, stating that the decision had been made under the justification that the former attorney general "has had secret meetings with the MAS […, he] has met with Eva Copa in secret to harm the government", though he provided no evidence to prove these claims.
 In response, Cabrera reaffirmed that his removal was purely due to the "fury of the minister of government" and warned that if Murillo had the power to have the attorney general removed, other judges might be discouraged from exercising their constitutional obligations.

 Cabinet crisis

-The dismissal of the attorney general sparked a crisis in the Áñez Cabinet.
-On 28 September, the ministers of economy and labor —Óscar Ortiz Antelo and Óscar Bruno Mercado— joined by Minister of Productive Development Abel Martínez, submitted their resignations.
+Following Cabrera's dismissal from his position, the ministers of economy and labor —Óscar Ortiz Antelo and Óscar Bruno Mercado— joined by Minister of Productive Development Abel Martínez, submitted their resignations on 28 September.
 In a press conference prior to his departure, Ortiz attributed his renunciation to "deep differences" with Murillo, who he claimed had pressured the cabinet into signing the decree nationalizing ENDE without a prior audit process.
 Later, Ortiz further outlined to Unitel that "there is a very serious problem, and that is that President Áñez has handed over the future of the government and the country to Minister Murillo, who is a person who does not have the capacity".
 Murillo, in turn, blamed the disagreements on "regionalism" between himself and the Cruceño ministers.